w3c/secure-payment-confirmation/README.md

   // of the credential, `networkData` provides protection against replay attacks. required BufferSource networkData;
   unsigned long timeout;
-  required USVString fallbackUrl;
+  // Deprecated: Unused by the user agent.
+This will be removed in future updates. required USVString fallbackUrl;
 };